News|Articles|February 12, 2026

 FDA Accepts sNDA for Photodynamic Therapy in Superficial Basal Cell Carcinoma

-The FDA accepted the supplemental new drug application (sNDA) for aminolevulinic acid hydrochloride 10% topical gel (Ameluz) as part of photodynamic therapy (PDT) for superficial basal cell carcinoma (sBCC).1
+The FDA has accepted the supplemental new drug application (sNDA) for aminolevulinic acid hydrochloride 10% topical gel (Ameluz) as part of photodynamic therapy (PDT) for patients with superficial basal cell carcinoma (sBCC).1

-The application seeks to expand the current indication of the drug used in combination with the RhodoLED red-light lamp series from its existing approval for actinic keratosis.
-The FDA has assigned a Prescription Drug User Fee Act (PDUFA) goal date of September 28, 2026.
+The application seeks to expand the current indication for the drug, when used in combination with the Biofrontera RhodoLED red-light lamp series, beyond its existing approval for actinic keratosis.
+The FDA has assigned a Prescription Drug User Fee Act goal date of September 28, 2026.

 Addressing the Prevalence of sBCC